Workforce, training and education

 Because Peterborough is a growing city there are many new housing developments in the area.
 The Hampton township currently under construction will provide a further 5,000 houses and is the largest privately financed housing development in Europe.

 Houses in the surrounding villages vary from older traditional country cottages and large houses to more modern homes of varying sizes.
-With the excellent parkway system travel from a village location to City Hospital can take under 15 minutes.
+With the excellent parkway system travel from a village location to Peterborough City Hospital can take under 15 minutes.

 Education